akash18tripathi/TCS-HumAIn-2019-Age-Emotions-Ethnicity-Gender-Predictions-Using-Computer-Vision/README.md

 4)The images are converted into 70x70 pixels , and are further preprocessed for model training on a Convolutional Neural Network(CNN).

 5)After the model are trained, they are ready for predictions.
-Integrating a webpage with these prediction models using Flask framework can be useful as userrs can interact with the models through a responsive user-friendly website.
+Integrating a webpage with these prediction models using Flask framework can be useful as users can interact with the models through a responsive user-friendly website.
 Users can choose a file from their system, upload it to the Flask server and get the predictions back in a user friendly format.

 ## Final Result- Drawing Tool
 ![](result.jpg)